 Earning potential: $1 to $20 per user per month

-Patreon has been a large source of income for many creators.
-However, it’s important to know that they take out a portion of your earnings, between 5% to 12%, so what you make in total will be discounted before receiving it.
+Patreon is a large source of income for many creators.
+However, you should know that they take 5%-12% of your earnings, so the final payout will be discounted slightly.

-The best use for this is if you have multiple places that you have a following, like Discord, YouTube, Twitter, and Instagram: you can include bonus content in one place that they can all find it.
+This method works great if you have an audience on multiple platforms, like Discord, YouTube, Twitter, and Instagram.
+With Patreon, you can include bonus content in one place that they can all check out.

-You have to sell the value of whatever you’ll host on Patreon so that people will be willing to make monthly commitments.
-Depending on the demand for whatever you offer, it’s possible to make tens of thousands of dollars per month on Patreon.
+You have to sell the value of your Patreon offerings, so people are willing to make monthly commitments.
+Depending on demand, it’s possible to earn tens of thousands of dollars per month on Patreon.